 - Data requests from Energy Safety staff to the electrical corporations may come from safetypolicy@energysafety.ca.gov or from individual Energy Safety staff e-mail addresses.
-All responses to Energy Safety data requests must be submitted to the relevant Executive Compensation docket, e.g. #2023-EC. - 2.
+All responses to Energy Safety data requests must be submitted to the relevant Executive Compensation docket, e.g. #2023-EC\EC. - 2.
 Electrical corporations must respond to all data requests within 10 business days of the request unless a different response period is provided by Energy Safety. - 3.
 Extension Requests - a.
 If an electrical corporation seeks a longer response period than as provided in this section or as provided by Energy Safety, the electrical corporations must request an extension by sending an extension request to safetypolicy@energysafety.ca.gov. - b.
 An extension request must include: - i.
 The data request or portion of the data request requiring an extension; - ii.
 A strong showing of the specific reason for the delay; and - iii.
 A proposed date of response in lieu of the original deadline. - c.
-Any extension request must be received by Energy Safety by 5:00 PM Pacific time one business day prior to the original data request response due date. - d.
+Any extension request must be received by Energy Safety by 5:00 PM Pacific time one on the business day prior to the original data request date the response to a date request is due date. - d.
 Upon receipt of an extension request, Energy Safety will evaluate the request and issue a determination.